fanpu/website/_pages/about.md

 I am broadly interested in rigorously proving why machine learning techniques work and what guarantees we can extract out of them, borrowing tools from theoretical computer science and mathematics.
-My eventual goal is to build a startup in AI/ML using the things that I've learnt, for the betterment of humanity.
+My eventual goal is to build a startup in AI/ML using the things that I've learnt, for the betterment of <s>humanity</s> the world.

 In my free time, I enjoy bouldering, K-pop dancing, running, reading and learning new things, writing things for my blog, and watching anime.
 I used to do sprint canoe competitively.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.
 Most of the banner pictures on my blog posts were taken during these hikes.
+My favorite classroom in CMU is GHC 4303 and my favorite spot is the Autolab room, GHC 9126.

 I grew up in my hometown Singapore before moving to the US for college.
 I try to go back and visit once a year.